bradriske/bradriske.github.io/_posts/2022-11-25-Homebridge-on-TrueNAS-Scale.md

 ![Launch Docker Image button](/assets/images/2022-11-25-Homebridge-on-TrueNAS-Scale/LaunchDockerImage.png)

 In the Launch Docker Image flyout setup the docker container.
-The below settings are the defaults as provided by the docker repo page on [github](https://github.com/oznu/docker-homebridge/wiki/Homebridge-on-TrueNAS-Scale).
+The below settings are the defaults as provided by the docker repo page on [github](https://github.com/oznu/docker-homebridge/wiki/Homebridge-on-TrueNAS-Scale){:target="_blank" rel="noopener"}.
 Any items not specified can be left as the default, adjust the settings as needed to fit your setup.

 - Application Name
   - Application Name: homebridge